derivexyz/v1-core/docs/contracts/liquiditypool.md

 - `short`: The address of the short contract.

-### Function `transferQuoteToHedge(struct LyraGlobals.ExchangeGlobals exchangeGlobals, uint256 amount) → uint256 external`
+### Function `transferQuoteToHedge(struct ILyraGlobals.ExchangeGlobals exchangeGlobals, uint256 amount) → uint256 external`

 Sends quoteAsset to the PoolHedger.